nish17/nft-collections/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### Known problems
-- Couldn't figure in the given time that on logging in, it is making 3 same requests at once, seems like a React custom hook issue, based on the state change when the component re-renders, I think it is also refetching it again.

 ## QnA
 - Handle User Authentication